tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 ## Dice Checks/DCs

 During play, certain tasks will have a DC (Dice Check).
-This equates to the number of six sided dice a player has to roll.
+The DC equates to the number of six sided dice a player has to roll.
 Any ones rolled at the end of the check result in a fail (hence Russian Roulete).
-One or more skill level(s) allows people to reroll a number of dice that landed on `one` equal to their level in the skills required to perform the task.
+One or more skill level(s) allows people to reroll a number of dice that landed on `one` equal to their level in the skills required to perform the task plus any relvent item bonus.
 For DCs for tasks that use multiple skills, simply add all of the skill levels together.
 Negative skill levels will subtract from the number of dice that you can reroll.

 ### A Simple Example

 A really mean DM (or a stupid one) might give you a DC of thirty-six for the task of making a sandwich.
 The skills required would be crafting, cooking, and tools, and you have `1`, `-2`, and `5` levels in each of them respectively.
-This means you roll thirty-six dice (as the DC is 36), you can re-roll up to `1 - 2 + 5 = 4` ones, and if you end up with any ones left over, you fail the task.
+This means you roll thirty-six dice (as the DC is `36`), you can re-roll up to `1 - 2 + 5 = 4` ones, and if you end up with any ones left over, you fail the task.

-### Creating Skills

-This system is intended to be more roleplaying focused, and it probably won't matter if you make up skills.
-Like skills, items are to be homebrewed, so I will not provide you with a list of premade items or skills as they are up to the DM to create.
-In fact, your DM could make a campaign where "Strength" didn't exist as a skill, if they decided that "Student Simulator" would make a good campaign.

 ## Qualities